-1. : Martin E. St the Board of DirectorsClass I: Lee S. ein, Jr., Raymond L. Bank, A.R.
-Carpenter Jonathan L. Smith.
-FOR all nominees isted (except as marked to the contrary to the right).
-INSTRUCTION: TO WITHHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL NOMINEE, WRITE THAT NOMINEE'S NAME ON THE SPACE PROVIDED BELOW.)
-2. Les of Incorporation to make applicable to the Company's major beneficial shareholder, Security Capital U.S. Realty, the same transfer restrictions which currently apply to all other Non-U.S. Persons.

-(Continued and to be SIGNED and dated on the reverse side.)
+ther eof, in the manner specified.
+1. Election of Directors nominated by the Board of Directors-Class I: Lee S. Wielansky; Class II: Martin E. Stein, Jr., Raymond L. Bank, A.R.
+Carpenter and J. Dix Druce, Jr.; Class III: Jonathan L. Smith.
+FOR all nominees isted (except as marked to the contrary to the right). to vote for all nominees INSTRUCTION: To withhold to vote for any individu write that nominee's nam space provided below.) al nominee, 2. .
+Amendment to Section 5.14 of Articles of Incorporation to make applicable to the Company's major beneficial shareholder, Security Capital U.S. Realty, the same transfer restrictions which currently apply to all other Non-U.S. Persons. [] FOR [] AGAINST [] ABSTAIN (Continued and to be SIGNED an d dated on the reverse si de.)
+TH IS PROXY WILL BE VO WIL (Continued from TED AS DIRECTED L BE VOTED "FOR reverse side) , OR IF NO DIRECTION IS I " EACH PROPOSAL.
+NDICATED, the above named pr with their best ju of Directors is no oxies are autho dgment in the i t aware of any g a vote of the sharehold rized to vote the same in nterest of the Company. matter which is to be pre the matters set forth her accordance The Board sented for Dated: , 1998 (SEAL) ames appear hereon.
+Exec representatives should s

-[] AGAINST

-[] FOR

-(Continued from reverse side) THIS PROXY WILL BE VOTED AS DIRECTED, OR IF NO DIRECTION IS INDICATED, WILL BE VOTED "FOR" EACH PROPOSAL.

-Should any other matters requiring a vote of the shareholders arise, the above named proxies are authorized to vote the same in accordance with their best judgment in the interest of the Company.
-The Board of Directors is not aware of any matter which is to be presented for action at the meeting other than the matters set forth herein.

-[] ABSTAIN

-DATED: , 1998

-(SEAL)

-(SEAL)

-(Please sign exactly appear hereon.
-Execut administrators, trust representatives shoul signing.) cors, cees or other